-- Ripped from the Headlines: "The Boy in the Bubble" includes allusions to David Vetter and Ted Devita, two boys whose health was so weak that they had to live inside a special "bubble" chamber, and Baby Fae, a child that had a baboon heart transplant since no human donor was available.
+- Ripped from the Headlines: "The Boy in the Bubble" includes allusions to David Vetter and Ted DeVita, two boys born with severe immunodeficiency which forced them to live inside special "bubble" chambers, and Baby Fae, a child that had a baboon heart transplant since no human donor was available.
 She lived 21 days and much controversy surrounded the event.

-- Road Trip Plot: The protagonist in "Graceland" is driving to Graceland with his son from a previous marriage.
+- Road Trip Plot: The protagonist in "Graceland" is driving to Graceland, Tennessee with his son from a previous marriage.

 - Shout-Out: To Zydeco legend Clifton Chenier in "That Was Your Mother".
 His son C.J.
 Chenier made a guest appearance on Simon's follow-up album The Rhythm of the Saints.